bluehackrafestefano/Azure_Capstone_Project/README.md

 ### Test
 - Navigate to [grafana.clarusway.us](https://grafana.clarusway.us).
-- Sign-out from the menu on the right-top if you already signed in.
+- Sign out from the menu on the right-top if you already signed in.
 - On the landing page, you should now see **Sign in with Azure AD** as a login option.

 #### Invite an External User in Entra ID
 1. Navigate to **Entra ID** --> **Users**.
 2. Click **New user** --> **Invite external user**
-3. Enter one of your gmail and display name as your name.
+3. Enter one of your Gmail accounts and display name as your name.
-4. Open your gmail and accept the invitation.
+4. Open your Gmail and accept the invitation.

-#### Access Grafana using gmail account
+#### Access Grafana using a Gmail account
 1. Navigate to [grafana.clarusway.us](https://grafana.clarusway.us) again.
 2. Click **Sign in with Microsoft**
-3. Sign in with the Gmail account.
+3. Sign in with your Gmail account.

 ---

 ## 🛡️ Project Setup: Observability & Security (Optional)

 A critical part of the architecture is enabling **monitoring, diagnostics, and security logging** for visibility and protection.
-We don't want to be informed about incidents like a database outage or 502 error by our customers.
+We don't want to be informed about incidents like a database outage or a 502 error by our customers.

-### Enable VM Insights on the PostgeSQL VM
+### Enable VM Insights on the PostgreSQL VM

 - Navigate to **grafana-db-vm** page.
 - On the left side menu, **Monitoring** --> **Insights**: Click `Enable`